 This is a popular question, unfortunately due to confidentiality laws, Ashley can’t say who she has worked with unless the client chooses to tell people they have worked with her.
-Ashley gives examples or tells stories to clients all the time of others she has worked with, but she won’t use a specific situation or name.
-Sometimes it’s nice to know others experience the same situations we go through or to be able to understand how a tool could work for you, she might give you ideas of what has worked for previous clients.
+Ashley gives examples or tells stories to clients all the time of others she has worked with, but she won’t use a name.
+Sometimes it’s nice to know others experience the same situations we go through or to be able to understand how a tool could work for you, so she might give you ideas of what has worked for previous clients.
 She can say that she has worked with Olympic athletes, professionals, and people that may be just like you.

-She respects your financial commitment and will try to fit as much as possible into one appointment.
-People like to know how many appointments may be needed, but understand it all depends on what’s going on.
-On average, athletes benefit best talking to Ashley around 5-6 times.
-She is wanting the tools to become second nature to the individual and automatic in competition, which takes reinforcement and practice.
-She wants clients to learn the tools and be able to apply them on their own.
-Having a few sessions planned at the beginning builds a really solid foundation and allows her enough time to teach several exercises and concepts.
+We respect your financial commitment and will try to fit as much as possible into one appointment.
+People like to know how many appointments may be needed, but understand it all depends on what’s going on and what they need to learn.
+On average, athletes benefit best talking to us around 5-6 times.
+We want the tools to become second nature to the individual and automatic in competition, which takes reinforcement and practice.
+We want clients to learn the tools and be able to apply them on their own.
+Having a few sessions planned at the beginning builds a really solid foundation and allows us enough time to teach several exercises and concepts.
 We want to allow enough time to discuss what’s going on specifically with the client so it is individualized and specific to them.